- The number one reason businesses fail to sell is that the vendors have an unrealistically high expectation of how much the business is worth.

-Forbes Magazine said recently that the number one reason businesses fail to sell is because the vendors have an unrealistically high expectation of how much the business is worth.
+Forbes Magazine said recently that the number one reason businesses fail to sell is that the vendors have an unrealistically high expectation of how much the business is worth.
 Of course, vendors would argue that buyers have an unrealistically low expectation of how much the business is worth.
 Nevertheless, it is par for the course for negotiations to fall down simply over price.

 Rather than walk away from the deal, however, there is a way of bridging the valuation gap.
 It is by using an "earn out."